Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/migration.md

 ### Docs

-- Examples are now displayed with the appropriate light or dark color mode as dictated by the setting in our docs.
-Each example has an individual color mode picker.

 - Improved included JavaScript for live Toast demo.

 - Added `twbs/examples` repo contents to the top of the Examples page.